The Facebook Ad for Real Estate - Planning Your Ad

 Here we have 135 characters, so we need to make them a sales pitch to get that click.
 If our buyer-targeted ad had a headline like "Denver-Hot Buyers Market," we could then make some strong statement in the ad about how buyers are "naming their price" when buying homes in Denver.
 Use your ingenuity and knowledge of other ads that have worked for you on the web and elsewhere.
 Re-write several times to make the most of your 135 character space.

 As there are a number of fields of information that allow us to precisely target which Facebook users will see our real estate ad, we're breaking this screen into two steps.
-Next to our ad itself, these two steps are critically important, as we'll be telling Facebook to present our real estate ads to a select group of users, and we can get really focused if we want to.
+Next to our ad are two steps that are critically important, as we'll be telling Facebook to present our real estate ads to a select group of users.
+As a result, we can get more focused if needed.
 Let's look at each item on this portion of the screen as shown in the image.

 Location of User